Nobita Nobi: Appearances

 The central premise of the Doraemon media franchise is grounded on the relationship between its protagonists, Doraemon and Nobita.
 Nobita was doomed to suffer from a life of misery, marrying Gian's sister and squandering the family's finances due to poor personal and business choices.
 After his death, his descendants in the 22nd century, including his great-great-grandson Sewashi Nobi, live in poverty.
 Sewashi was able to acquire Doraemon due to Doraemon being deemed substandard by his manufacturer.
 He sends Doraemon back to Nobita's time, after which he is able to live a substantially improved life.
 There is otherwise little to no continuity in the manga and anime's plots, allowing for Nobita's character development, if any, to be essentially negated.

 In other media

 Japanese actor Satoshi Tsumabuki appeared as Nobita in several live-action television commercials throughout 2011 and 2016.
 The advertisement's were created by Toyota and depict the series' characters two decades after they "grow up."

 Nobita has appeared in various educational manga along with other Doraemon characters.
-The character has been used in a public service campaign organized by the West Japan Railway Company (JR West), where posters of Doraemon, Nobita and several supporting characters from the series were distributed to promote appropriate etiquette for train travel during the ongoing COVID-19 pandemic.
+The character has been used in a public service campaign organized by the West Japan Railway Company (JR West), where posters of Doraemon, Nobita and several supporting characters from the series were distributed to promote appropriate etiquette for train travel during the then-ongoing COVID-19 pandemic in Japan.

+Cheung Sun's 18-Year-Old Nobi Nobita was one of the early commercial successes in Hong Kong internet literature.
+It was released on HKGolden in 2010 and published as a physical book by Fung Lam Media in 2014.
+The dystopian novel subverts the cartoon character's family friendly image, depicting the character as an adult with an inferiority complex and anti-social personality disorder, who murders his friends and engages in other social destruction.